kbmackenzie/henhen/docs/config.md

 ### `fetch`

 A map associating custom dependency keys with their respective source URLs.
+All custom dependency URLs should point to Git repositories.

 Any URL that can be cloned with `git clone <url>` can be used!
 ```yaml